 Fight Club is becoming popular, and many new faces are coming every day, which means, that someone broke the first two rules.
-As the Fight Club starts to be bigger, creating chaos in the city and the state.
+As the Fight Club starts to be bigger, Tyler starts to assign different tasks to members of the club, which can contribute to creating chaos in the city and the state.
 Then the Fight Club evolves.
 It becomes "The project Mayhem" but the narrator is not included.
 Recruits of Project Mayhem are put through an initiation procedure by Tyler, who then demands that they sacrifice their own identities for the collective good.
 Hundreds of Project Mayhem members live in Tyler's house, all of whom are devoted to him.
 In addition, he sends his followers on missions to destroy society, often through vandalism.
 There is mentioned how someone broke into the offices, climbed out of the windows, and painted the south side of the building, and then set fire to another two windows above to make it look like a smiley face (Palahniuk, 2006, p.
 118).